4zwazo/x-days-of-devops/log.md

 ---

-### Day 16 - Servers and Security Groups
+### Day 17 - Servers and Security Groups

 #### November 25, 2020

-**Focus**: Add the necessary components to start deploying servers, application, etc.
+**Focus**: Add the necessary components to start deploying servers, application, etc. This is the continuation of the work completed in day 16

 **Progress**: